 If evidence of bat use is confirmed, the park will close the shaft by installing a bat-accessible gate flush with the surface.
 There is variability in bat-accessible gating design, and the agency strongly supports innovation in designing bat-accessible gates that are based more importantly on bat species, type of use, population size, and the particular characteristics of the given mine or cave feature (Dansby pers. comm.
 2009).
-Bat-accessible gates can be fabricated out of 3" x 3" x 3/8" or 4" x 4" x 3/8" angle iron, 2" x 2" x 3/8" or 3" x 3" x 3/8" square tube.
-One-inch Manganal® roundbar has also been used to fabricate bat-gates; however, the NPS elected not to consider using 1-inch round Manganal® roundbar is not manufactured in the United States because its manufacturing exceeds pollution standards.
-Regardless of the material used in fabricating bat-accessible gates, the standard distance between bars is 5 3/4".
+Bat-accessible gates can be fabricated out of 3" x 3" x 3/8" or 4"x 4" x 3/8" angle iron, 2" x 2" x 3/8" or 3" x 3" x 3/8" square tube.
+One-inch Manganal® roundbar has also been used to fabricate bat-gates; however, the NPS elected not to consider using 1-inch round Manganal® because it does not meet the ARRA standard for 100% American-made materials.
+The 1-inch Manganal® roundbar is not manufactured in the United States because its manufacturing exceeds pollution standards.
+Regardless of the material used in fabricating bat-accessible gates, the standard distance between bars is 5 3⁄4".
 Due to the differences in strength of square tube and angle iron, use of square tube would require additional supports, while 3" or 4"angle is strong enough to span the shaft opening without supports.
-A bat-gate installed flush to the ground will allow bat access vertically out of the shaft, but because it would not be raised off the ground, the flush gate will not incorporate side panels for bat access At right is a photo of a bat-gate using 3" square tube, Hells Canyon, Idaho (photo courtesy of Rich Sherwin, Christopher Newport University).
+A bat-gate installed flush to the ground will allow bat access vertically out of the shaft, but because it would not be raised off the ground, the flush gate will not incorporate side panels for bat access.
+At right is a photo of a bat-gate using 3" square tube, Hells Canyon, Idaho (photo courtesy of Rich Sherwin, Christopher Newport University).